neelsmith/sparkml-docker/README.md

     docker run --rm -it -e SPARK_MASTER="spark://spark-master:7077" -v $(pwd):/local --network docker_spark-net  ssml/spark:latest /bin/bash

-This puts you in a bash shell in `/local`, which is mapped to the current directory you are working in.
+This puts you in a bash shell in the container's `/local` directory, which is mapped to the current directory in your host OS.

 ## Examples of building and running a Spark app

+The `work` directory includes a "Hello, world"-level Spark application that you can package and submit to the Spark cluster as follows.

     cd work/proj1